Skip to main content

 From left to right: Stravinsky, the commedia dell'arte character Pulcinella and Pergolesi

-We have looked previously at the distinctions between the words arrangement, orchestration and transcription in concert listings, and in this article we turn our attention to another term sometimes seen in concert programmes, the more tricky 'attributed to'.
+We have looked previously at the distinctions between the words arrangement, orchestration and transcription in concert listings, and today we turn our attention to another term sometimes seen in concert programmes, the more tricky 'attributed to'.

 There is a good deal of ambiguity associated with attribution as it applies to music.
 It can actually be easier if we genuinely don’t know who wrote a given piece, as it can be safely ascribed to the mythical Anonymous (sometimes proclaimed as the most prolific composer of any age).
 Typically, this holds true of much older music, owing to the scarcity of surviving documentation giving any hints as to its composer, though there are some exceptions.
 The piano piece known in the UK as Chopsticks, for instance, follows the rhythm of the polka so cannot date from any earlier than the 19th century, but as for who wrote it, we simply don’t know.